MulberryBeacon/bauen/README.md

 The script uses a GitHub personal access token stored in a directory in the root of the user's home directory called `.github`.
-Its purpose is to avoid having to pass the token as a command line parameter when running script.
+Its purpose is to avoid having to pass the token as a command line parameter when running the script.
 The list of GitHub repositories is cloned to the directory `work/github` in the root of the user's home directory.